joaomcm/Optimized-UV-Disinfection/README.md

 To install LKH-3.0.6 you can follow the instructions on the project's website: http://webhotel4.ruc.dk/~keld/research/LKH-3/

 ## IMPORTANT: After installing LKH make sure to place it on the LKH-3.0.6 folder!

+# Reproducing our Results

+In order to reproduce our results you should be able to just run {robot_model}_experiments.py.
+In order to visualize the results as a movie, the {Robot Model} Animations jupyter notebooks should create a series of still images that can be used to create a movie using ffmpeg or your program of choice.

 # Using our planner with different robots & environments